 Custom Headers | For static tokens, cookies or fixed header-based authentication. |

-Configure Authentication Request Payload | For dynamic login flows where tokens are generated at runtime and may expire after certain time, making it essential to generate fresh login before each scan to ensure valid authentication. |
+Configure Authentication Request Payload | For dynamic login flows where tokens are generated at runtime and may expire after certain time, making it essential to generate fresh login before each scan to ensure valid authentication (pair with Refresh Token if tokens are short-lived). |

 If your API uses static tokens or keys: